JeremieOchin/FOOTPASS/README.md

 }

 @InProceedings{Ochin2025GNN,
-  author    = {Ochin, Jérémy and Devineau, Guillaume and Stanciulescu, Bogdan and Manitsaris, Sotiris}, title     = {Game State and Spatio-Temporal Action Detection in Soccer Using Graph Neural Networks and 3D Convolutional Networks}, booktitle = {Proceedings of the 14th International Conference on Pattern Recognition Applications and Methods (ICPRAM)}, year      = {2025},
+  author    = {Ochin, Jeremie and Devineau, Guillaume and Stanciulescu, Bogdan and Manitsaris, Sotiris}, title     = {Game State and Spatio-Temporal Action Detection in Soccer Using Graph Neural Networks and 3D Convolutional Networks}, booktitle = {Proceedings of the 14th International Conference on Pattern Recognition Applications and Methods (ICPRAM)}, year      = {2025},